Chao8219/Chao8219/_posts/2020-12-27-easy-fa-gao.md

 - some extra room-temperature water

 You may also need the following cookwares:
-- a whisk for blending mixtures
+- a whisk or something similar for blending mixtures
 - a relatively large steamer (it might be hard to find in regular grocery stores, try Asian grocery stores)
 - parchment paper
 - a small container to resolve sugar